sudo-nick16/Smark/README.md

 #### Smark

-Smark is the best bookmarking tool you'll ever use. (it could've been this but i settled for less.)

-It's dogshit at this point.
-My indecision ruined this proj.
+Smark was supposed to be the best bookmarking tool.